flying7eleven/vagrant-images/README.md

 Vagrant Images
 ==============
 This repository just holds vagrant base images for some projects.
+Additionally, there is also a Vagrant configuration file to use these boxes on your computers.

 Debian Jessie
 -------------